San Miguel, Bulacan: Languages

 The municipality, along with two other municipalities (Remedios Trinidad and Norzagaray) and one city (San Jose del Monte) of Bulacan, is the homeland of the Alta Kabulowan, the first inhabitants of Bulacan, whose language is also called Alta Kabulowan.
 Their language is currently endangered and is in dire need of local government intervention.
 The majority of residents in the town are native speakers of the Tagalog language.
 Due to its proximity with Pampanga towns and it was part of Pampanga, some residents also speak the Kapampangan language.

 Religion and Traditions

 Currently, San Miguel is divided into four parishes and a large number of visitas, all of which are under the jurisdiction of the Diocese of Malolos.
 These are Diocesan Shrine and Parish of San Miguel Arcangel located in Brgy.
 Poblacion; San Jose Esposo de Maria Parish located in Brgy.
 San Jose; Nuestra Señora delos Remedios Parish located in Brgy.
 Sibul Springs; and Sacred Heart of Jesus Parish located in Brgy.
 Salacot.

-The traditions are very alive and well-preserved in San Miguel, as shown by the Holy Week processions in the mother church, which include about 60 carrozas.
+The traditions are well-preserved in San Miguel, as shown by the Holy Week processions in the mother church, which include about 60 carrozas.
 Numerous images of our Lord, the Blessed Mother, and saints, visited this church, such as the Nuestro Padre Jesus Nazareno of Quiapo and La Purisima Concepcion de Santa Maria.
 Every May 8, San Miguel holds its town fiesta, and every September 29, it celebrates its Pistang Patron celebration.